 We will need to raise additional capital to fund our operations and to develop products.
-We intend to raise additional funds through equity and/or debt financing and/or from other sources.
+Historically RVX Therapeutics' operations have been financed exclusively by Resverlogix.
+We intend to raise additional funds through equity or debt financing and/or from other sources.
 Our future capital requirements will be substantial and will depend on many factors, such as the following: